-This section of the financial statements of the Bond Program accounts and records of the Authority presents the analysis of the financial performance of the Authority's Bond Program monies during the fiscal year that ended on June 30, 2019.
+This section of the financial statements of the Bond Program accounts and records of the California Pollution Control Financing Authority (CPCFA or Authority) presents the analysis of the financial performance of the Authority's Bond Program monies during the fiscal year that ended on June 30, 2020.
 Please read it in conjunction with the financial statements that follow this section.